 Arrive at any time.

-Travel by train, private 4x4 and ferry to reach Fraser Island, the world's largest sand island.
+Travel by bus, 4x4 and ferry to reach the world's largest sand island.
 Settle into the group's exclusive permanent tented camp in the bush by the beach.
-Enjoy a little over a day's worth of exploring by 4x4 to hit all of the highlights.
+Explore all of the highlights by 4x4.

-Savour an Outback breakfast before travelling to Mackay.
-Embark on a 3-day maxi yacht sailing adventure from Mackay to Airlie Beach through the Whitsundays, a unique route only used by G Adventures.
-Enjoy beach visits, island bush walks and snorkelling the reefs.
+Embark on a 3-day maxi yacht sailing adventure from Mackay to Airlie Beach through the Whitsundays, a unique route used only by G Adventures.
+Enjoy beach visits, island bush walks and time to snorkel the reefs.
 Anchor off of secluded tropical islands at night.

-Hike to an island lookout over Whitehaven Beach, known for its stunning white sand, then enjoy free time on the famous beach.
-Sail to the resort town of Airlie Beach for a night of dancing.
+Hike to an island lookout over Whitehaven Beach, known for its stunning white sand.
+Sail to Airlie Beach for a night of dancing.

 Admire the scenery on a full-day train ride through Queensland.
-Enjoy a free day to visit the Great Barrier Reef or get the adrenaline pumping by skydiving, whitewater rafting or hang gliding.
+Enjoy a free day to visit the Great Barrier Reef or get the adrenaline pumping with skydiving, whitewater rafting or bungee jumping.

-Travel by 4x4 on the rugged Bloomfield track, stopping at Bloomfield Falls to participate in the 'Walk of the Women' where local Aborigine women share their knowledge of the sacred falls.
-Enjoy dinner with the locals before sleeping under the stars in a swag.
+Travel by 4x4, stopping at Bloomfield Falls to participate in the 'Walk of the Women', where local Aborigine women share their knowledge of the sacred falls.
+Sleep under the stars in a swag.

-Head north and meet an Aboriginal Elder and story keeper, who will teach about several ancestral rock art sites and survival techniques of the local Aborigines.
-Travel back to Cairns where the tour ends at 7:30pm.
-Feel free to book any onward travel from 9pm onwards.
+Head north and meet an Aboriginal Elder and story keeper, who will teach about ancestral rock art sites and survival techniques of the local Aborigines.
+Travel back to Cairns where the tour ends upon arrival; book any onward travel from 9pm onwards.